ara-vardanyan/EE-399-Machine-Learning-HW-Reports/homework1/README.md

 To find the optimal values for the parameters of a model that minimize the least-squares error, we can use various optimization techniques such as gradient descent or Newton's method.
 These techniques allow us to iteratively adjust the values of the parameters until we find a set of values that minimize the least-squares error.

-In addition to least-squares error, another important concept in this report is the idea of a loss landscape.
-A loss landscape is a visualization of how the error changes as we vary different combinations of parameters.
-By generating a 2D loss landscape, we can see how the error changes as we sweep through values of two parameters while keeping the other two fixed.
-This can help us identify any minima present in the loss landscape and gain insights into how different combinations of parameter values affect the performance of our model.
+In addition to least-squares error, another important concept in this report is the idea of a loss or error landscape.
+An error landscape is a visualization of how the error changes as we vary different combinations of parameters.
+By generating a 2D error landscape, we can see how the error changes as we sweep through values of two parameters while keeping the other two fixed.
+This can help us identify any minima present in the error landscape and gain insights into how different combinations of parameter values affect the performance of our model.

-Finally, it is important to understand the concept of overfitting when fitting mathematical models to data.
-Overfitting occurs when a model is too complex and fits the training data too well, resulting in poor performance on new data.
-To avoid overfitting, it is important to choose an appropriate level of complexity for our model and to evaluate its performance on both training and test data.

 ## Problem I: Fitting a Model with Least-Squares Error